ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/03-inheritance.md

 This milestone should include the following features:

-* A new `starfleetsubs.data.menu.IOrderItem` interface that is implemented by all entrée, side, and drink classes
+* A new `starfleetsubs.data.menu.OrderItem` interface that is implemented by all entrée, side, and drink classes
   * See below for the description of what this interface should contain
 * New abstract base classes for each type of menu item:
   * Entrées should inherit from `starfleetsubs.data.entrees.Entree` base class